 In this article, we look at the housing and mortgage trends going into 2021.
-It’s generally expected that the trends seen in 2020 will continue into 2021, even as a vaccine to contain the virus has started being rolled out.
-We forecast that mortgage rates are likely to remain low in the short-term.
-Supply will be tight, people will continue to leave the cities for the suburbs, and the popularity of virtual showings and open houses is likely to be sustained.
+It’s generally expected that the trends seen in 2020 will continue through 2021, even as Americans continue to get vaccinated by the millions and the economy opens up.
+We forecast that mortgage rates are likely to remain relatively low by historical standards but increase by as much as 1/2 a percent by the end of the summer because of inflation concerns.
+The supply of housing will remain tight, as people will continue to leave the cities for the suburbs, and the popularity of virtual showings and open houses is likely to be sustained.

 Continued Low Mortgage Rates

 We are not the only ones betting on continued low mortgage interest rates.
-The founder of MBS Highway (a supplier of tools and guidance for the mortgage industry) and author of Money in the Streets, Barry Habib, speculates that rates will go up by about 0.5% before they fall again.
-He believes that inflation signals are behind the upward pressure on mortgage rates.
+The founder of MBS Highway (a supplier of tools and guidance for the mortgage industry) and author of Money in the Streets, Barry Habib, speculates that rates will go up by about 1/2 a percent before they fall again.
+He believes that inflation signals are behind the upward pressure on mortgage rates, as mentioned above, but that rates will likely fall again as supply chains (broken because of COVID concerns) are repaired, and inflation concerns dissipate.

-Not everyone agrees that interest rates will go down in 2021.
-For instance, the Mortgage Bankers Association (MBA) and National Association of Realtors (NAR) predict that the rate will rise slightly, averaging 3.3% and 3% in 2021, respectively.
-Daryl Fairweather, Chief Economist at the real estate company, Redfin, predicts that there would be a slow rise from 2.7% to around 3% in mortgage rates in 2021.
+The Mortgage Bankers Association (MBA) and National Association of Realtors (NAR) are in agreement with Mr. Habib, predicting that rates will rise slightly as well.
+Daryl Fairweather, Chief Economist at the real estate company Redfin, also predicts a continued slow rise in mortgage rates in 2021.

 A Robust VA Loan Market

-BankRate.com, the financial publisher and comparison service, cites the director of education at Veterans United Home Loans, Chris Birk, who says that 2020 saw an explosion in mortgages sponsored by the U.S. Department of Veterans Affairs.
+BankRate.com, the financial publisher and rate comparison service, cites the director of education at Veterans United Home Loans, Chris Birk, who says that 2020 saw an explosion in mortgages sponsored by the U.S. Department of Veterans Affairs, aka V.A.
+Loans.
 This nearly doubled V.A. loan volume from 2019, making 2020 the biggest year in V.A. lending history, with more than one million loans issued.

 Birk reports that V.A. loans now account for about 10% of the mortgage market.
 He notes that this increase has mostly been driven by younger veterans who “don’t need to spend years saving a down payment” or building a great credit profile.
-We expect this momentum to be sustained into 2021.
+This is because VA loans require no down payments in many cases and are more flexible with respect to credit requirements.
+We expect this momentum to be sustained for much of 2021.

 Tight Supply: Rising Home Prices and Sales